wadimiusz/diachrony_for_russian/README.md

 # Historical embedding models for Russian

-The word embedding models we used in the paper are available for downloading at https://rusvectores.org/news_history/diachrony_russian/.
+The diachronic word embedding models we used in the paper are available for downloading at https://rusvectores.org/news_history/diachrony_russian/.